voxel51/fiftyone/docs/source/environments/index.rst

 * :ref:`Cloud storage <cloud-storage>`: Data is stored in a cloud bucket (e.g., :ref:`S3 <AWS>`, :ref:`GCS <google-cloud>`, or :ref:`Azure <azure>`)

-* :ref:`Window`: The display mode to use for the App, "browser" or "desktop", which can be passed to any method or CLI command that creates a session via the `window` argument.
+* `Window`: The display mode to use for the App, "browser" or "desktop", which can be passed to any method or CLI command that creates a session via the `window` argument.
 The `FIFTYONE_DEFAULT_WINDOW` environment variable can also be used for a persistent setting.
 If "browser", the desktop App must be